Astley, Shropshire: History

 Nearby is a monument to King George IV (the famous prince regent of the time) which too is in an ancient Roman/Greek fashion.
 The grounds of Astley House extend quite some distance and are similarly landscaped to a high order.

 Astley House, Church House, Church Farmhouse, the Firs Farmhouse and the church of St Mary the Virgin are all listed buildings.
 There are a number of other interesting old dwellings and outbuildings in a village that has grown slowly over time (despite development continuing apace nearby, notably in Battlefield.
 The village is effectively by-passed by the A53 and A49 roads, although there were plans in the 1980s to re-route the A53 closer to the village in a wider scheme of road building north of Shrewsbury.
 Fortunately this did not happen, instead the new A5124 "Battlefield Link Road" was built closer to Shrewsbury in the late 1990s.

 The parish church of St Mary the Virgin in the village has what could be the county's oldest church bell, dating back to 1270.
-In 2012 this bell, now named Mary (after the church's saint), was restored and rehung in the church tower, along with a restored 18th-century bell which is now named Elizabeth (after the present Queen, because it was hung in her Jubilee year).
+In 2012 this bell, now named Mary (after the church's saint), was restored and rehung in the church tower, along with a restored 18th-century bell which is now named Elizabeth (after the late Queen, because it was hung in her Jubilee year).
 The tower's clock, made by the firm of J.B.
 Joyce & Co. of Whitchurch, Shropshire, was erected by village public subscription to commemorate peace after the First World War.